The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-- Over 20% of drivers in Florida are uninsured.
+- Over 20 percent of drivers in Florida are estimated to be uninsured.

-- Florida had one of the highest rates of fatal crashes in 2020 with 3,098.
+- Florida had one of the highest rates of fatal accidents in 2021 with 3,451 incidents.

-- 47% of those who died in a car crash in Florida were not wearing their seatbelt.
+- 46 percent of those who died in a car accident in Florida were not wearing their seatbelt.

 Car insurance laws in Florida

 - Car insurance is legally required: Drivers in Florida must carry no-fault insurance before they can register and legally operate their vehicle in the state.